You can give the gift of a second chance to a pyr in need.

 Sponsoring a pyr makes it easy to help a pup in need.

-Your monthly gift will help fund food, monthly preventatives, & veterinary care for a pyr awaiting their forever home.
+Your monthly gift will help fund food, preventatives, prescription medication & veterinary care for a pyr awaiting their forever home.
 Your sponsorship can be a one-time only or a recurring monthly gift.

 We think Roscoe is about 7 years old and lived a hard life before he came to us.
 He has been with us since 2021 as he needs a very specific home.
 Roscoe has old joints so he takes daily carprofen and glucosamine and needs a home without long flights of stairs.
 Roscoe also does not love storms so CBD helps to calm him.